Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

 UConn Schedule Analysis

-- When the Huskies took down the Louisville Cardinals (No. 17 in the AP's Top 25) on December 16 by a score of 86-62, it was their signature victory of the season thus far.
+- On December 16, the Huskies registered their signature win of the season, an 86-62 victory over the Louisville Cardinals, who rank No. 17 in the AP's Top 25.

-- The Huskies have four Quadrant 1 wins, tied for the third-most in the country.
-But they also have three Quadrant 1 losses, tied for the 39th-most.
+- The Huskies have four Quadrant 1 wins, tied for the fourth-most in the nation.
+But they also have three Quadrant 1 losses, tied for the 41st-most.

-- UConn has tied for the 19th-most Quadrant 2 wins in the nation (two).
+- UConn has two wins against Quadrant 2 teams, tied for the 18th-most in the country.

-- The Bluejays have tied for the 15th-most Quadrant 3 wins in the nation based on the RPI (four).
+- The Bluejays have tied for the 11th-most Quadrant 3 victories in the country based on the RPI (four).

 UConn 2023-24 Best Wins